aviral-zype/aviral-zype/README.md

 I've had the privilege of contributing to several exciting projects that showcase my frontend skills and programming proficiency.
 Here are a few highlights:

+1. **Video Ads Schdeule Plugin:** An open-source Ad Scheduling Plugin for VideoJS, allowing you to schedule advertisements at your desired moments during video playback.
+Explore it [here](https://github.com/aviral-zype/videojs-vast-plugins)

-1. **E-commerce Website:** Developed a fully-fledged e-commerce platform using React, allowing users to browse products, add them to the cart, and complete the checkout process seamlessly.
+3. **E-commerce Website:** Developed a fully-fledged e-commerce platform using React, allowing users to browse products, add them to the cart, and complete the checkout process seamlessly.

-2. **Task Management App:** Created a task management application with real-time updates using React and Firebase.
+4. **Task Management App:** Created a task management application with real-time updates using React and Firebase.
 Users can collaborate on tasks, assign deadlines, and track progress effortlessly.

-3. **Portfolio Website Template:** Designed a customizable portfolio template for fellow developers to showcase their work.
+5. **Portfolio Website Template:** Designed a customizable portfolio template for fellow developers to showcase their work.
 The template is built with React and offers easy integration with various content sources.

 ## Let's Connect